-whether compliance with a state law would "stand as an obstacle to the accomplishment and execution of the full purposes and objectives of Congress."
-As the Barnett court emphasizes, the fundamental test governing whether a state statute regulating national banks is preempted by federal law is whether there is an "irreconcilable conflict" between the laws.
-State anti-predatory lending laws do not make compliance with the National Bank Act or with other federal consumer protection laws physically impossible.
+whether compliance with a state law would "stand as an obstacle to the accomplishment and execution of the full purposes and objectives of Congress."58 As the Barnett court emphasizes, the fundamental test governing whether a state statute regulating national banks is preempted by federal law is whether there is an "irreconcilable conflict" between the laws.59 State anti-predatory lending laws do not make compliance with the National Bank Act or with other federal consumer protection laws physically impossible.
 They do not stand in irreconcilable conflict with bank powers.
-Rather, state anti-predatory lending laws attach additional protections to a small segment of subprime mortgage loans that tend to be abusive.
-60
+Rather, state anti-predatory lending laws attach additional protections to a small segment of subprime mortgage loans that tend to be abusive.60

-The OCC has disregarded Congressional intent and invented its own standard for preemption: States may not "obstruct, impair, or condition, a national bank's ability to fully exercise its Federally authorized real estate lending powers."
+The OCC has disregarded Congressional intent and invented its own standard for preemption: States may not "obstruct, impair, or condition, a national bank's ability tofully exercise its Federally authorized real estate lending powers."
 By lowering the threshold for preemption, the OCC has created a standard that allows it to preempt any law it doesn't like.
 The only state laws that the OCC does not purport to preempt are those that "only incidentally affect" a bank's activities.
-This approach is similar to statements made in the OCC's original proposal for the preemption rule that, generally, "the types of laws that are not preempted are those that promote a national bank's ability to conduct business."
-In other words- if a state law is seen by the OCC as beneficial to national banks, it will not be preempted, whereas any laws that the OCC supposes not to benefit national banks will be preempted.
+This approach is similar to statements made in the OCC's original proposal for the preemption rule that, generally, "the types of laws that are not preempted are those that promote a national bank's ability to conduct business."61 In other words--- if a state law is seen by the OCC as beneficial to national banks, it will not be preempted.
 This shift to preempt any law that, in the view